The Best Savings Accounts in Kentucky for 2023

 If you’re considering opening a savings account with a bank that charges an account fee, make sure it has enough other benefits to make up for it.

 As you may have noticed, several of the accounts on our list require a minimum deposit to open your account.
-These minimum deposits range from $20 to $100, so they may not pose an obstacle for all people.
+These minimum deposits range from $20 to $100, so they may not be an obstacle for everyone.
 But if you’d rather not be required to provide a minimum deposit, consider one of the accounts on our list that doesn’t have one.

-Some people like to do all of their banking in one place, while others like the idea of having their savings stored somewhere else, either to get a higher APY or to remove the temptation to spend that money.
-Many of the financial institutions on our list only offer savings products, but a few also offer checking accounts and other banking services.
+Some people like to do all of their banking in one place, while others like having their savings stored elsewhere to get a higher APY or remove the temptation to spend that money.
+Many financial institutions on our list only offer savings products, but a few also offer checking accounts and other banking services.

 Access

-One of the biggest factors to consider when choosing a savings account in Kentucky is what kind of access you want to your money.
+One of the most significant factors to consider when choosing a savings account in Kentucky is what kind of access you want to your money.

-Most of the online accounts we mentioned have no physical branches, meaning you can’t simply drive down the street to withdraw money.
-Instead, you must often transfer the money to your checking account (which can take a couple of days) and then access it that way.
+Most online accounts we mentioned have no physical branches, meaning you can’t simply drive down the street to withdraw money.
+Instead, you must often transfer the funds to your checking account (which can take a couple of days) and then access it that way.

 On the other hand, many online banks have a robust, full-service website and mobile app, which can give you access to your money at any hour of the day or night.

 When it comes to banking, customer service must be top-notch.
-Look for a bank that makes it easy to contact a live person about your account, at least during normal business hours.
+Look for a bank that makes it easy to contact a live person about your account, at least during regular business hours.

 If you want someone who knows you and your account well, go with a local bank or one with a local branch.
-If you’re okay with being entirely hands-off with your cash, a nationwide online bank might work for you.
+A nationwide online bank might work for you if you’re okay with being entirely hands-off with your cash.

 Where Can You Open a Savings Account in Kentucky?

-When you’re opening a savings account in Kentucky, you’ll generally have three different options: online banks, traditional banks, and credit unions.
+When opening a savings account in Kentucky, you’ll generally have three options: online banks, traditional banks, and credit unions.

 Online banks are much like traditional banks and have become one of the most popular places to open savings accounts.
-In fact, many of them are affiliated with traditional banks but simply have a much stronger online presence.
+Many are affiliated with conventional banks but have a more robust online presence.

 Online savings accounts often have higher savings APYs, lower fees, and more robust tools.
 However, they aren’t always full-service banks, nor do they usually have physical branches.